(As printed in the Houghton Lake Resorter Weekly Newspaper- MUSINGS OF A HOMEMAKER)

 Our annual celebration of the birth of the Christ Child has filled expectations.

 Glittering and once lovely wrappings lie crushed in empty cartons awaiting the end of their usefulness.
-Under the tree lies a ribbon of red reminding us of our passion for loving.
+Under the tree lies a ribbon of red.
 Nearby lie wrinkled bows; red and blue, gold and green promising new life in the coming year.

 Mixed emotions now wrap our package of memories; sadness and laughter, hope and regret, there remain faith, tenderness, and a colorful memory of the quickly fleeting twelve months.

-1963 has flown away swiftly, as on the wings of a bird; never pausing for a moment.
+1963 has flown away swiftly, never pausing for a moment.

 Ahead lie twelve unfolding months of new experiences.
 Once more, at the end of the year, we will reminisce about our newfound treasures.

 We’re starting anew.
-The final design will be original and personal and full of twists and turns.
+The final design will be original and personal, full of twists and turns.

 Gracious living to you and yours in the exciting new year of 1964.